HL7/cds-hooks/input/pagecontent/index.md

 `uuid` | OPTIONAL | *string* | Unique identifier, used for auditing and logging suggestions.
 `isRecommended` | OPTIONAL | *boolean* | When there are multiple suggestions, allows a service to indicate that a specific suggestion is recommended from all the available suggestions on the card.
 CDS Hooks clients may choose to influence their UI based on this value, such as pre-selecting, or highlighting recommended suggestions.
 Multiple suggestions MAY be recommended, if `card.selectionBehavior` is `any`.
 `actions` | OPTIONAL | *array* of **[Actions](#action)** | Array of objects, each defining a suggested action.
 Within a suggestion, all actions are logically AND'd together, such that a user selecting a suggestion selects all of the actions within it.
 When a suggestion contains multiple actions, the actions SHOULD be processed as per FHIR's rules for processing [transactions](https://hl7.org/fhir/http.html#trules) with the CDS Client's `fhirServer` as the base url for the inferred full URL of the transaction bundle entries.
 (Specifically, deletes happen first, then creates, then updates).
 `actionSelectionBehavior` | OPTIONAL | *string* | Indicates whether the end user may select any, none, or only a single action from those included in the suggestion.
 Allowed values are:
   * `all` - indicating that a user selecting a suggestion is selecting all of the actions within it (default if no value is provided)
   * `any` - indicating that the end user may choose any number of actions including none of them or all of them;
   * `at-most-one` - indicating that the user may choose none or at most one of the actions; {:.grid}

+> Clients SHALL indicate whether they support the `actionSelectionBehavior` feature and SHOULD document any other feature support necessary to ensure safe operation of CDS Services.
+CDS Services SHALL NOT make use of the  `actionSelectionBehavior` feature without knowing that the requesting client supports it.

 ##### Action